Biden orders federal workers to get vaccinated or face testing, masks

 President Biden on Thursday said federal employees and on-site contractors will be required to get COVID-19 vaccines or face regular testing and mask restrictions as he grows impatient with sluggish vaccination rates that allowed the delta variant to surge, threatening his economic recovery plan.

-Mr. Biden, who outlined his plan at the White House, said workers must attest to their vaccine status and, if they refuse or are not immunized, wear a mask on-premises, practice social distancing and face weekly or twice-weekly testing for the virus.
+Mr. Biden, who outlined his orders at the White House, said workers must attest to their vaccine status and, if they refuse or are not immunized, wear masks on-premises, practice social distancing and face weekly or twice-weekly testing for the virus.
 Unvaccinated workers generally will not be allowed to travel for work.

 “If, in fact, you’re unvaccinated, you present a problem to yourself, to your family and to those with whom you work,” Mr. Biden said from the East Room.

-The president spoke in stark yet hopeful terms about the path forward, saying Americans risk another dark season unless they come together.
+The president spoke in stark yet hopeful terms.
+He said Americans risk another dark season unless they come together.

-“We’re coming back, we just have to stay ahead of this virus,” Mr. Biden said.
-“I know it’s frustrating, I know it’s exhausting to think we’re still in this fight.”
+“We’re coming back.
+We just have to stay ahead of this virus,” Mr. Biden said.
+“I know it’s frustrating.
+I know it’s exhausting to think we’re still in this fight.”

-Mr. Biden directed the military to look into “how and when” it will add the COVID-19 shots to its list of required vaccines for troops stationed around the world, a move that would lump them in with Department of Veteran Affairs doctors and nurses as workers facing a direct mandate to get vaccinated.
+Mr. Biden directed the military to look into “how and when” it will add COVID-19 shots to its list of required vaccines for troops stationed around the world.
+Such a move would lump in the military with Department of Veteran Affairs doctors and nurses who face a direct mandate to get vaccinated.

 “This is particularly important because our troops serve in places throughout the world where vaccination rates are low and disease is prevalent,” Mr. Biden said.